nicocesar/epm/README.md

 # License

-MIT License - (c) 2014 - Watershed Legal Services, PLLC.
-All copyrights are owned by [Watershed Legal Services, PLLC](http://watershedlegal.com).
+Modified MIT License - (c) 2014 - Project Douglas Limited.
+All copyrights are owned by [Project Douglas Limited](http://projectdouglas.org).

 See License file.

+In other words, don't be a jerk.